Addict0919/Addict-Script/README.md

 Incomplete List of Features that our Lua offers you :)

- - x
+ - Unqiue & Remade Crashes

 ## Contributing

-You're free to contribute to Addicted as long as the features are useful.
+You're free to contribute to Addicted as long as the Deatures are useful.